Buying a Massage Chair? Ask yourself these questions first.

 Common Massage Chair Features

-• Heat, Blue-Tooth Functionality, and Adjustable Intensity: These are some additional features for you to explore based on your budget and your needs.
+• Heat, Blue-Tooth Functionality, and Adjustable Intensity: These are some additional features for you to explore based on your budget and needs.

-If the Chair Fits
+If the Massage Chair Fits…

 Many retailers and brands promote features as their primary marketing focus.
 You’ll likely see bullet lists of features (yes, like the one above) attached to any chair you find and wherever you find massage chairs for sale.

 For one thing, features don’t exist in a vacuum.
 Ideally, they work together in synergy to create an overall effect.
 You can’t tell if any orchestra will sound good because it has string and woodwind sections and two tympani!
-What matters is how those sections, those instruments play together.
+What matters is how those sections—those instruments—play together.
 You can’t tell if a recipe will taste good simply because you like a few ingredients.
 The proof, as they say, is in the pudding—in the way those ingredients taste together.
 We call this a chair’s choreography.

 Go ahead and learn what features are available at your price point and which seem to suit your needs.
 But don’t assume the features are how to choose a massage chair.
 They’re not.
 A benefit of in-store demos and in-home trials is that you get the whole chair experience.
 The experience is the key to understanding how a combination of features works for you on a visceral level.